syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ### BackButton with CustomView

-SfRadialMenu allows us to give customized view to its BackButton.
-And we can accomplish this by using the property `CenterButtonBackView`.
+Radial Menu allows you to give customized view to its BackButton.
+You accomplish this by using the `CenterButtonBackView`  property.

 {% tabs %}